How Do I Hear God’s Voice Clearly?

 1. Ask God to Speak Loudly and Clearly

-The Bible tells us to ask God for guidance, and assures us that God will answer.
-The first and simplest thing to do when you wonder, How do I hear God’s voice? is to ask God to speak to you loudly and clearly.
+The Bible tells us to ask God for guidance and assures us that God will answer.
+The first and simplest thing to do when you wonder how to hear God’s voice is to ask God to speak to you loudly and clearly.

 If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.
 (James 1:5)